mendoza-cm/Human-vs-Bot/README.md

 # Human-vs-Bot

+Welcome!
 This repository explores the classification of human vs. bot click behavior using simulated data and machine learning models.
+We begin with feature engineering, apply classification models, and evaluate performance using a variety of metrics and visualizations in both R and Python.

 ## Overview